NewcastleRSE/sparse-probabilistic-richardson-extrapolation/README.md

 https://nvie.com/posts/a-successful-git-branching-model/

 ## Acknowledgements
 This work was funded by a grant from the UK Research Councils, EPSRC grant ref.
-EP/L012345/1, “Example project title, please update”.
+EP/W019590/1, “Harnessing the Power of Stein Discrepancies in Bayesian Computation”.